-In addition, the project improves energy efficiency and reduces greenhouse gas emissions primarily because of reduced delay at the grade crossing.
-Emissions reductions for carbon dioxide and other pollutants are calculated to be approximately three million pounds annually once the project is complete.
+In addition, the project improves energy efficiency and reduces greenhouse gas emissions primarily by eliminating idling at the grade crossing.
+Emissions reductions for carbon dioxide and other pollutants are calculated to be approximately 625,000 pounds annually once the project is complete.
 This issue is explained further in the following Benefit Cost Analysis section.